Skip to main content

 The best way to avoid the ER during Philadelphia's 2026 events is to use a hotel-based concierge urgent care for non-emergencies.
 We treat most travel illness and minor injuries on site.
 The ER is reserved for true emergencies like chest pain, stroke symptoms, or severe trauma.

-Yes, Philadelphia ERs will likely be more crowded during major 2026 events, especially the FIFA World Cup and MLB All-Star Week.
+Yes, Philadelphia ERs will likely be more crowded during major 2026 events, particularly the FIFA World Cup and MLB All-Star Week.
 Wait times can stretch beyond 8 hours for non-critical issues.
 Plan ahead with a concierge option.

 Yes, you can get same-day care at most Philadelphia hotels in Center City, South Philadelphia, Fishtown, and parts of the Main Line.
 Demand spikes during major events, so booking earlier in the day helps.